The continuity of Beurling density and Beurling dimension of spectra of a class of self-affine spectral measures: Abstract

 \section{Abstract}

-It is well-known that the Beurling dimension of the spectra of certain singularly continuous spectral measures possesses an intermediate property.
+It is well-known that the Beurling dimension of the spectra of certain singular continuous spectral measures possesses an intermediate property.
 In this paper, we establish that for a class of self-affine spectral measures $\mu$, both the Beurling dimension and Beurling density of their spectra attain full flexibility simultaneously.
-Specifically, for any $t\in (0,\dim_H^w(\supp(\mu))]$ and $s\in [0,\infty)$, there exists a spectrum $\Lambda:=\Lambda_{t,s}$ of $\mu$ satisfying
+Specifically, for any $t\in (0,\dim_H^w(\supp(\mu)))$ and $s\in [0,\infty)$, there exists a spectrum $\Lambda:=\Lambda_{t,s}$ of $\mu$ satisfying

 where $\dim_H^w$ denotes the pseudo Hausdorff dimension, $\dim_{Be}$ denotes the Beurling dimension and $D_{t}^+$ denotes the $t$-Beurling density.
-These results provide new insights into the structure of the spectra for a singularly continuous spectral measure.
+These results provide new insights into the structure of the spectra for a singular continuous spectral measure.